chenlinear/chenlinear.github.io/content/posts/20240901-presupposition-of-physics-simulations.md

 ## §3 Memory Usage

 In particle n-body simulation, because of the shape of the tensor `[num_particles, num_properties]` (`num_properties` refers to $x$, $y$, $z$, $v_x$, $v_y$, $v_z$, spin, etc) does not change, the memory usage is almost const.

+Also, if we encode time in this tensor, we should put it in the first dimension such that `[time_steps, num_particles, num_properties]`.
+Because now if we want to take a picture from the video, we just do `x[time_step]`.
+In terms of semetic, this feels natural.
+In terms of meaning, this shows that, time is just a set of tensors.

 <!-- Can we use `torch.nn.Linear` to do the simulation? -->